93v/dynatron/README.md

 size("name");
 ```

-`size` is used with other comparison functions, without them it does make much sense.
+`size` is used with other comparison functions, without them, it does make much sense.

 ```typescript
 // The string value stored in the "name" attribute has more than 20 characters